masud70/qCompiler/README.md

 # Setting Up Compilers

 Before utilizing **qCompiler**, ensure that the necessary compilers for the target programming languages are set up on the server.
+Necessary guidelines can be found [here](https://github.com/masud70/qCompiler/blob/main/CompilerSetup.md).

 # Getting Started